bloominstituteoftechnology/ios-albums/README.md

 3. A function called `getAlbums`.
 It should have a completion handler that takes in an optional `Error`.
 This function should perform a `URLSessionDataTask` that fetches the albums from the `baseURL`, decodes them, and sets the `albums` array to the decoded albums. **Note:** You should decode the JSON data as `[String: Album].self` here.
 4. A function called `put(album: Album)`.
 This should use a `URLSessionDataTask` to PUT the album passed into the function to the API.
 Add the album's identifier to the base URL so it gets put in a unique location in the API.
 5. A function called `createAlbum`.
 It should take in the necessary properties as parameters in order to initialize a new `Album`.
 Create an `Album` from the method parameters, then append it to the `albums` array.
 Then call the `put(album: Album)` method so the new `Album` gets saved to the API.

+couldnt create an album without an instance of the album so i can pass in the parameters.

 6. A function called `createSong`.
 It should take in the necessary properties as parameters to be able to initialize a `Song`.
 The function should return a `Song`.
 In the method, simply initialize a new song from the method parameters and return it.
 7. A function called `update`.
 This should take in an `Album` and a parameter for each of the `Album` object's properties that can be changed (This should be every property).
 Update the values of the `Album` parameter, then send those changes to the API by calling the `put(album: Album)` method.